This is the 7th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Click the video play button to load the video and then click again to start…

-If you have been following the videos in order, you will have learned a lot of different techniques, so now is the time to make something so you can practice them.
+If you have been following the videos in order, you will have learned many different techniques, so now is the time to make something so you can practice them.

-Making cake toppers is lots of fun and also will save you a lot of money if you can make them yourself rather than buying them.
+Making cake toppers is lots of fun and will save you a lot of money if you can make them yourself rather than buy them.

 This topper is easy to make, and I think you will be delighted with the result.